cscart/docs/en/user_guide/addons/store_locator/index.rst

 Settings
 ********

-To manage the following settings, go to the **Add-ons → Manage add-ons** section, find the **Store locator** add-on, and clock on its name.
+To manage the following settings, go to the **Add-ons → Manage add-ons** section, find the **Store locator** add-on, and click on its name.

 * **API key**—your Google Maps API key.
 For details, please refer to the official Google `help page <https://developers.google.com/maps/documentation/javascript/get-api-key#key>`_.